A sign outside Eastwood Village indicates houses in the neighborhood as "unsafe" in Evans, Colorado

-An estimated 1,200 people statewide were unaccounted for in the immediate aftermath of the disaster, and search teams steadily winnowed the roster of missing as families were reunited, evacuees registered at shelters and survivors turned up in areas initially cut off by the floods.
+An estimated 1,200 people statewide were unaccounted for in the immediate aftermath of the disaster.
+Search teams steadily winnowed the roster of missing, as families were reunited, evacuees registered at shelters, and survivors turned up in areas initially cut off by the floods.

-The latest survivors to come forward did so after seeing their names publicly posted late on Monday on a list of the last six individuals still unaccounted for in the disaster, Larimer County sheriff's spokesman John Schulz said.
+The latest six survivors to come forward did so after seeing their names publicly posted late on Monday on a list of the six individuals who were still unaccounted for, Larimer County sheriff's spokesman John Schulz said.